koturn/shell-config/README.md

 shell-config
 ============

-koturn's configuration file for zsh.
+koturn's configuration file for bash and zsh.

 ## LICENSE